Bulk-boundary decomposition of neural networks: Fundamentals

 where a randomly selected training pair $(X,Y)$ introduces stochasticity into each update.
 Thus, the parameters evolve as dynamical variables in a potential landscape determined by $\ell$.

 The discrete iteration can be approximated by a continuous-time limit,

 which represents the overdamped limit of a damped dynamical system \cite{parisi1988statistical, RevModPhys.65.499},

-where $\gamma=1/\eta$ is an effective damping coefficient.
-Such formulations link gradient descent to the equations of motion for dissipative physical systems.
+where $\gamma=1/\eta$ is an effective damping coefficient.\footnote{This modified scheme can be interpreted as a special case of accelerated or momentum-based gradient descent, which is typically analyzed using the Bregman Lagrangian framework~\cite{bregman1, bregman2}.} Such formulations link gradient descent to the equations of motion for dissipative physical systems.
 This system admits a Lagrangian formulation with action

-Here, the loss acts as a potential energy, while the kinetic terms describe the temporal evolution of the parameters.
-The exponential factor $e^{\gamma t}$ accounts for dissipation and underscores the analogy between optimization dynamics and dissipative physical systems.

-This Lagrangian formulation provides the foundation for the \emph{bulk--boundary decomposition} introduced next, in which locality along the depth dimension and the separation between architecture-driven and data-driven dynamics become explicit.
+This Lagrangian incorporates energy dissipation through the factor $e^{\gamma t}$ and describes how the dynamical variables $W$ and $b$ evolve under the potential described by $\ell$.
+This Lagrangian formulation provides the foundation for the \emph{bulk--boundary decomposition} introduced next, which explicitly reveals depth-wise locality and separates the architecture- and data-driven dynamics.